elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/template-method-pattern.md

 ---

-### Can you explain the template method design pattern?
+### What is the Template Method design pattern in JavaScript?

 <details className='answer'>
   <summary>